zdharma-continuum/zinit/README.md

 background.
 This has drawbacks, but is for sure better than blank screen for 10 minutes.
 And here, in Zplugin, there are no drawbacks of this approach – no lags, freezes, etc. – the command line is fully usable while the plugins are being loaded, for number of such plugins like `10` or `20`.
-The same for higher number of plugins will be implemented very soon.
+For higher number of plugins automatic queueing for next free time slot (i.e. delaying) is performed.

 Zsh 5.3 or greater is required.
 To use this Turbo Mode add `wait` ice to the target plugin in one of following ways: